spack/spack/lib/spack/docs/packaging_guide.rst

      version('2014-10-08', git='https://github.com/example-project/example.git',
              commit='9d38cd')

+  This download method *is trusted*.
+It is the recommended way to securely download from a Git repository.

   It may be useful to provide a saner version for commits like this, e.g. you might use the date as the version, as done above.
 Or you could just use the abbreviated commit hash.
 It's up to the package